 Pahalgam terror attack: Centre blocks 16 Pakistani YouTube channels, objects to BBC coverage

-The government wrote to the British broadcaster, asking why it described the attackers a ‘militants’ instead of ‘terrorists’.
+The government wrote to the British broadcaster, asking why it described the attackers as ‘militants’ instead of ‘terrorists’.

 The Union government on Sunday banned 16 Pakistani YouTube channels for allegedly disseminating false and provocative content in the backdrop of the terrorist attack in Jammu and Kashmir’s Pahalgam on April 22.

-The channels that have been blocked include those of news organisations such as Dawn News, Samaa TV, Ary News and Geo News.
+The channels include those of news organisations such as Dawn News, Samaa TV, Ary News and Geo News.
 The 16 channels have 63.08 million followers put together.

 When accessed from India, a message on these channels reads: “This content is currently unavailable in this country because of an order from the government related to national security or public order.”